binipringle/crim-outline/index.md

 Interesting is concurring dissenting opinon agree with court that it doesn’t apply but provides a hypo, saying that it should be available in some situations where if robbers go into someone car and force him to drive very fast and he kills someone.
 The dissent says the driver should have the defense of duress in this situation.
 Driver charged with recklessness with depraved indifference.
 Even if duress defense not applicable, not necessary, because defense could be that the driver wouldn’t have the mens rea of the crime.

 # Attempt Crimes

+**Incomplete attempt** – does some of what is required to commit the crime but not everything

+**Complete attempt** – a person does everything they need to do to complete the crime but something goes wrong so they don’t complete the crime (i.e. they miss)

+**MPC 5.05**

+**NYPL 110.05**

+In common law attempt crimes were punished less than the actual crime.
+The MPC and NYPL take a little different approach – MPC less except for severe crimes – NYPL more for less severe crimes (drug crimes is why)

 ## Solicitation crimes and accomplice liability

 **NYPL Section 110.00: Attempt to commit a crime** A person is guilty of an attempt to commit a crime when (1) with intent to commit a crime, (2) he engages in conduct which tends to effect the commission of such crime.